vorce/woot_elixir/README.md

 ---

-## Demo ideas
+## Other demo ideas

-- Stian: i think a simple web app using phoenix, showing how pattern matching work maybe. some good introduction to functional programming. and maybe add some rabbitmq consumer or publisher or your processes examples. like HTTP Post -> rabbit publisher
+- i think a simple web app using phoenix, showing how pattern matching work maybe. some good introduction to functional programming. and maybe add some rabbitmq consumer or publisher or your processes examples. like HTTP Post -> rabbit publisher
-- Niall: Nerves might also be worth a mention
+- Nerves might also be worth a mention
-- Niall: Build a chatroom in 100 lines: https://gist.github.com/josevalim/2783092
+- Build a chatroom in 100 lines: https://gist.github.com/josevalim/2783092
-- Mateusz: I would just start million processes on your machine :D
+- I would just start million processes on your machine :D